hbldh/pymetawear/README.rst

 **PyMetaWear is a community developed Python SDK started by** `Henrik Blidh <https://github.com/hbldh>`_ **.**

-**MbientLab does not provide support for this SDK and recommends that developers use the official Python SDK (https://github.com/mbientlab/MetaWear-SDK-Python) to receive up-to-date feature support for your MetaSensors.**
+**MbientLab does not provide support for this SDK and recommends that developers use the official Python SDK (https://github.com/mbientlab/MetaWear-SDK-Python) in case that is desired.**

 ==========
 PyMetaWear